danielsantander/cyberdev/kali-linux/docs/08_permissions.md

 4. Owner of file
 5. File size (bytes)
 6. Date created or last modified
 7. Directory/file name
 ```

 <hr>

 # Change Permissions
-Use the change mode (`chmod`) command to change permissions (can only be done by root user or file owner)
+Use the change mode (`chmod`) command to change permissions (can only be done by root or file owner)

 ## Decimal Notation
 Represent a single set of permissions by using a numerical value.